MatthewRueben/multiple-explorers/README.md

 multiple-explorers
 ==================

-Implements a multi-agent exploration problem using the Stage simulation.
+Implements a multi-agent exploration problem in simulation.
 Investigates sensor range as a variable.
+Based on papger by Agogino & Tumer (2008).